cutelyst/pastelyst/README.md

 Where:

- * DataLocation is the place where sqlite database will be placed
+ * DatabasePath is the place where sqlite database will be placed
  * production when true will preload the theme templates, which is a lot faster but if you are customizing the theme you will need to reload the process
  * social adds social media share buttons for pastes if enabled
  * download adds download button for pastes if enabled